 - 10 Click the Next button.
-The second page of the Copy Project Database wizard appears. - 11 Select the Copy archives to project location option. - 12 Select the Include subprojects check box. - 13 Click the Next button.
-The third page of the Copy Project Database wizard appears. - 14 Select the Copy existing Configuration Files option. - 15 Select the Copy Access Control Database to new location option.
+The second page of the Copy Project Database wizard appears. - 11 Select the Copy archives to project location option. - 12 To retain associations with shared archives, select the Retain shared archives check box. - 13 Select the Include subprojects check box. - 14 Click the Next button.
+The third page of the Copy Project Database wizard appears. - 15 Select the Copy existing Configuration Files option.

-16 Click the Finish button.
+- 16 Select the Copy Access Control Database to new location option. - 17 To retain the current workspace definitions, select the Copy Workspaces check box. - 18 Click the Finish button.
 The progress of the copy process is displayed then the results.
 Click the Details button to examine any errors.

 The project database is now on the file server.
-To create a Revision Library for the project database, see "Creating Revision Libraries" on page 155.
+To create a Revision Library for the project database, see "Creating Revision Libraries" on page 160.